taijeronv/taijeronv_info/content/home/accomplishments.md

 In 2006 I collaborated with the creator of Decisive Action to develop a platoon level game called Follow Me.

 I integrated Follow Me into the DMI tactics curriculum, and we used it to provide a realistic operational environment for making platoon level tactical decisions.
-Our entire 3rd and 4th year military science cadets used Follow Me to practice infantry platoon-level tactics.
-We also Follow Me to run a brigade-level exercise for the Defense Strategic Studies program.
+More than 2000 cadets in our 3rd and 4th year military science program used Follow Me to practice infantry platoon tactics.

 I also integrated the game Virtual Battle Space (VBS) into Cadet Basic Training.
-We used it as an introduction to squad fire and movement.
+We used it as an introduction to squad fire and movement techniques.
 The intent was to provide them with an experiential learning experience before they went to the field.
+Cadet's were taught the role of each squad member and got the opportunity to practice moving, shooting, and communicating in a 3d virtual environment.

 Over the course of nearly seven years I literally trained thousands of cadets using Follow Me, Virtual Battle Space, and the Engagement Skills Trainer."""